• Skip to primary navigation

 Recipe Tips

 • The Cheese.
 You can also use any type of cheese that you'd like, but it is best to use a cheese that is more melty, like cheddar or pepperjack.
-Harder cheeses won't melt and you may not enjoy the consistency.
+Harder cheeses won't melt and you may not enjoy the consistency, though parmesan cheese is a nice addition.
 You can also swap out the meat and go with a very soft cheese, like goat cheese or cream cheese.

 • The Peppers.
 Your banana peppers are not very thick walled and should soften up nicely during cooking.
 However, if you'd prefer very soft stuffed peppers, blanch the cored out peppers in hot water for a couple minutes before stuffing them.
 This will soften them up even more.